 Establishing an own set-up or even entity in a foreign country requires a long-term vision and an adequate investment to leverage the growth potential of that market.
 Working with external partners requires much less capital investment or even none when it's decided to work on a pure success fee basis.

 These 5 dimensions need to be aligned with the objective of market expansion.
-If the aim is to just recruit students for short-term gain, a commission structure is a no-brainer.
-Many aspects such as loyalty or control would not be a priority.
+A commission structure is a no-brainer if the aim is to recruit students for short-term gain.
+Many aspects, such as loyalty or control, would not be a priority.

 Eduardo might not perceive the differences in the contractual terms between the stakeholders involved in the recruitment process.
 However, certain terms might trigger behaviors that can be detrimental to institutions in the long run.

-Should you need support in deciding on the right expansion strategy, do not hesitate to reach out to eduALTO for a first consultation.
+Should you need support in deciding on the right expansion strategy, do not hesitate to contact us for a first consultation or explore our Workshops.